 The KU Graduate School oversees all graduate programs on campus.
-In order to obtain a graduate degree, you are required to fulfill its requirements, as well as those of the department.
-Although we attempt to cover all Graduate School requirements in this handbook, students should check the Graduate School website periodically for the latest information (http://www.graduate.ku.edu/).
+To obtain a graduate degree, you are required to fulfill its requirements, as well as those of the department.
+Although we attempt to cover all Graduate School requirements in this handbook, you should check the Graduate School website periodically for the latest information.